 Beth Sanders MCIP RPP, Edmonton, Alberta, Canada

 Host, leader, consultant, professional city planner.
-I create learning habitats for city systems to see themselves, and organize for wise decision making and action.
-I am skilled in The Circle Way, World Café and Open Space Technology and designing to create the conditions for our social habitats to more fully support our economic life and physical habitat.
-I enjoy working with the tension that comes with diversity and conflict, as these are necessary journeys to grow healthy communities and cities.
+I create learning habitats for city systems to see themselves and organize for wise decision making and action.
+The Circle Way is an essential element of my work to create the conditions for social habitats that more fully support the work we long to do (the force that regenerates our cities) and our physical habitat.
+I enjoy working with the tension that comes with diversity and conflict, as these are necessary journeys to grow healthy cities and communities.
 I love to dig into the undercurrents, to tease out what’s really going on, and I love a good laugh.
-You might catch me catch a poem and speak it on the spot.
-Special interests: the systems of cities and community – citizens, community organizations, public institutions and the business community.
-See my website:www.populus.ca/plan for a full description of what I do.
-I can be reached at firstname.lastname@example.org or 780-886-0354.
+Special interests: wilderness and weaving together the systems of cities and community – citizens, community organizations, public institutions and the business community.
+See my website: www.populus.ca/plan for a full description of what I do.
+I can be reached at email@example.com or 780-886-0354.

 Holger Scholz, Germany, Europe

 Facilitation trainer, change facilitator and process consultant.
 I am experienced in large and small group interventions, Organizational Change and cross-sector collaboration (e.g. Future Search, Appreciative Inquiry Summit, World Café, Open Space, Whole Scale Change, Dynamic Facilitation, The Circle Way, Dialogue).
 I believe in positive attitude, meaningful conversations and a philosophy of (change) emergence.
 Special interests: family, extended family, wilderness skills, campfire, walkabouts, visual facilitation, unconference.
 See my website: www.kommunikationslotsen.de for full description of what I/we do.
 I may be contacted at: firstname.lastname@example.org or+49 (0)221 – 98 93 68 63.
 Will travel globally.